AllanccWang/AI_Co-creation_Solo-Leveling-Era/Quest-14_Automated_Cropping_Based_on_OpenCV_Contour_Analysis/README.md

 ### 📝 Final Workflow

-After multiple iterations and tests, the final output was the `Robust_Crop_Processor.py` script.
 Its core execution steps are as follows:

 1. **Image Loading & Normalization:** Load the image and resize its width to 1600px while maintaining aspect ratio.
 2. **Preprocessing (Denoising):** Convert the image to grayscale and apply a **very large Gaussian blur kernel** (e.g., `(15, 15)`).
 This step intentionally **sacrifices detail** to **eliminate complex background textures** (e.g., wooden floors, fabric mats).